temifoden/AirBnB_clone_v2/README.md

-Data Management Console
+Project README

 Overview
-Welcome to the Data Management Console project!
+Welcome to the Airbnb project!
 This project provides a robust command-line interface (CLI) for creating, managing, and persisting objects.
 The console offers a powerful storage engine, enabling easy manipulation of objects without worrying about the underlying storage mechanisms.

 Features
 Create Your Data Model: Define and customize your data models to suit your application's needs.